How Much Does a Destination Wedding Cost? 2026 Guide

 Cost Category Typical Range Notes

-Ceremony Package (paid tier) $800 – $6,000+ Depends on tier selected and resort property
+Ceremony Package (paid tier) $800 – $16,000+ Depends on tier and resort brand.
+See our brand-by-brand free package guide.

-Photography & Videography $1,500 – $4,000 Resort photographers available; outside photographers may require vendor access fee of $300–$1,000
+Photography & Videography $900 – $5,000 Resort photographers available at lower cost; external photographers require vendor access fee of $500–$1,500 at most properties

-Entertainment / DJ $600 – $2,000 Some packages include DJ; live musicians, mariachi, or bands are add-ons
+Entertainment / DJ $600 – $2,000 Some mid-tier packages include DJ; live musicians, mariachi, or bands are add-ons at most properties

-Hair & Makeup $200 – $600 Resort spa services; bridal party add-ons priced separately
+Hair & Makeup $200 – $600 Resort spa services; bridal party add-ons priced separately per person

-Outside Vendor Access Fee $300 – $1,000+ Fee charged by resort if you bring non-resort vendors (photographer, DJ, etc.)
+Outside Vendor Access Fee $500 – $1,500 Fee charged by resort if you bring non-resort vendors (photographer, DJ, Pandit, florist).
+Never included in any package tier at any brand.

-Couple's Room (4–5 nights) $1,200 – $2,500 All-inclusive rate; often includes complimentary room upgrade and free nights as group perks
+Couple's Room (4–5 nights) $1,200 – $2,500 All-inclusive rate; often offset by complimentary room nights and upgrade negotiated by VFL against the group room block

 Couple's Airfare $400 – $1,200 Round-trip from most US cities to Mexico, Jamaica, or Dominican Republic